ProAi-0121/spoti-overlay/README.md

 # 🎵 Spoti Overlay

-An always-on-top, frameless desktop overlay that shows the **currently playing Spotify track**, artist, and album art — right on top of whatever you're doing.
+An always-on-top desktop overlay that shows the **currently playing media** (Spotify, YouTube, browsers, games, etc.), artist, and album art — right on top of whatever you're doing.

-Built with Python, **PyQt5**, and **Spotipy**.
+Built with Python and **tkinter**, using the **Windows Media Session API** (`winsdk`).
+No Spotify account or API keys required.

 ---

 ## Description

-Spoti Overlay is a lightweight Windows desktop widget that mirrors the now-playing info from your Spotify account using the Spotify Web API.
-It solves the problem of having to switch windows or check the Spotify title bar just to see what song is playing.
+Spoti Overlay is a lightweight Windows desktop widget that mirrors whatever is currently playing on your system using the **Windows Media Session API**.
+It solves the problem of having to switch windows or check the app title bar just to see what song is playing — and it works with **any** media app (Spotify, YouTube, etc.), no authentication needed.
 The overlay stays on top of your other windows, is configurable in position, colors, and opacity, and responds to global hotkeys and mouse clicks so you can control playback without leaving your current screen.

 ## IMAGES